Wearing History #1002

 The shorts and trousers hit at the natural waist and the waistband creates the high waist effect.
 The pants are darted in the back and the front has a single long release tuck at either side for a flattering slim cut.
 The waistband can be made with self belt loops and belt.
 The trousers can be made with or without cuffs and the shorts are cuffless.
 The rise is cut long for a vintage look, but not so long as to be baggy like many originals.
 They are very flattering!

-This pattern was inspired by original 1930s patterns but has been based on a vintage block and has been updated and redrafted for an improved fit, easy to understand pattern markings, and brand new step-by-step illustrated instructions.
+This pattern was inspired by original mid 1930s patterns but has been based on a vintage blocks.
+The trousers are updated and redrafted for an improved fit.
+The blouse is close to the original mid 1930s source material, with improvements for fit and versatility.
+This pattern includes easy to understand pattern markings, and brand new step-by-step illustrated instructions.
 This pattern also includes cutting layouts for 45" and 60" fabric, and a yardage chart and supply list.
 The pattern is printed on good quality bond paper.
 This pattern comes all neatly packaged in a clear resealable plastic bag so you can keep your pieces, instructions, and you can add your own fabric swatch and inspiration photos so they can be kept in one handy little packet!

 This pattern is recommended for intermediate sewers.
 A basic knowledge of sewing terminology and zipper application is expected. *Please note* that I have heard back from customers that this runs very small in the bicep of the sleeve and cuff, and some say it runs small in the armscye.
 A muslin mock up is highly suggested to fit the pattern before cutting into your fashion fabric.
 Please read the reviews below that cusomers have graciously left of their experiences using this pattern for more feedback.